closegps_fixed

 Special Weather Statement

-Rainfall of 2 to 12 inches over the past several days, with locally
+Rainfall of 2 to 7 inches over the past 3 days has increased soil

-high levels across western Washington.
-This amount of rain will put
+moisture to high levels across western Washington.
+Heavy rainfall of

 Areas most susceptible to landslides debris flows under these